Home > Become a Notary > How to Become a Connecticut Notary

 Is notary training or an exam required to become a notary or to renew a notary commission in Connecticut?

 Yes.
-All new applicants for a Connecticut Certificate of Appointment are required to complete and pass (with a 100% score) the written examination that is incorporated into the online notary public application form.
-The examination is intended to be a comprehensive test of the applicant's knowledge and ability to perform his or her duties and responsibilities as a notary public.
+A new applicant seeking appointment as a Connecticut notary public is required to complete and pass (with a score of 100%) the exam that is incorporated into the online notary public application.
+The exam is intended to be a comprehensive test of the applicant's knowledge and ability to perform their duties and responsibilities as a notary public.

 How much does it cost to become a notary public in Connecticut?

-1. A $120 filing fee to process an application for appointment as a notary public.
+- A $120 filing fee to process an application for appointment as a notary public or a $60 filing fee to process a notary renewal application.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Connecticut?